pourmalek/covir2/sandbox/CSIM/readme.md

 NPIs cannot be fed into model directly, but the model can intake different values of R for different time intervals - inputs

-Visitants seem to not be present - inputs
+Variants seem to not be present - inputs